hick97/hick97/README.md

 ### Some facts about me:

-- Bachelor of Computer Science.
+- I have Bachelor's degree in Computer Science.
 - I'm Software developer with focus on Frontend developement, currently working from home.
 - I'm passionate for React ecossystem, but a I like to test other technologies.
 - On my free time I like to study about investments, economics and entrepreneurship.